Frequently Asked Questions

 For informal recycling actors/waste pickers:

-- Establish new social safeguards and benefit sharing models, with plastic credit projects and, more widely, to improve the livelihoods and well-being of marginalized and vulnerable communities
+- Establish new social safeguards and benefit sharing models with Plastic Program projects and, more widely, to improve the livelihoods and well-being of marginalized and vulnerable communities

 For environmental and labor/social NGOs: